 A few weeks ago, we posted A Brief History of Colon Cleansing.
 In our continuing effort to educate you on all things cleanse, here is a supplement to the previous post that further breaks it down for you history buffs.

-As we mentioned in our previous post, the earliest documented use of colon cleansing occurs in Ancient Egypt around 1500 BC.
+As we mentioned in our previous post, the earliest documented use of colon cleansing occurred in Ancient Egypt around 1500 BC.
 Egyptians believed the technique was passed down by the gods.
-It is likely such historical luminaries as Cleopatra and King Tut regularly used some form of an herbal colon detox.
+It is likely such historical luminaries as Cleopatra and King Tut regularly used some form of an herbal colon cleanse.